-Olive oil - Including health benefits, how to use and storage details.
+Olive oil - Including health benefits, how to use, storage details and recipes.

 Olive oil is a natural oil that is obtained from the olive fruit.
 In it's purest form - extra virgin - an abundance of minerals and vitamins from the olive fruit are preserved, due to the minimal amount of treatment and handling carried out on extracting the oil.

 Olive oil ranges in colour from green to golden and also in flavour from very mild to very strong.
 The differences in the types of oils depend on the type of olive, the region in which they were cultivated and also the time of harvesting.
 The olives must be picked at exactly the right time otherwise the extracted oil could either be too bitter or too rancid.

 Although olive oil is a fat, and we are told to stay away from fats, as they are bad for our health, in the case of olive oil, nothing could be further from the truth.
 Not all fats are bad for us if consumed in moderation, and the truth is that olive oil is actually very good for us.

 Olive oil has been used as a medicine and beauty treatment for hundreds of years.
 Nowadays it is a staple of the Mediterranean diet, which recent research has proven to be one of the healthiest diets in the world.

 Basically, we need to stay away from saturated and hydrogenated fats, which are the "bad" fats that increase the level of cholesterol in our blood and cause our arteries to clog up, which in turn brings a whole host of health problems.

 Olive oil is a monounsaturated fat, which actually rids the body of "bad" cholesterol and increases the amount of "good" cholesterol in the blood.
 Good cholesterol protects the heart and lowers the risk of heart and other cardiovascular disease.